Skip to content

 Endometrial/Uterine Cancer 101 is a 4-part series of workshops that aims to give you the foundational knowledge necessary to be your best advocate with endometrial cancer and/or uterine sarcoma.
 This series will provide a basic review of endometrial cancer and uterine sarcoma types and staging, standards of care, genetic and biomarker testing, and clinical trial essentials.
 Come to one or all four of the sessions based on your educational needs.
 All times are listed in Eastern time.

-Please join OCRA’s Senior Director of Treatment Access and Scientific Education, Anne Mette Buhl, PhD, and a group of your peers to learn the latest information about gynecologic cancer treatment options.
+Please join OCRA’s Senior Director of Treatment Access and Scientific Education, Anne Mette Buhl, PhD, and a group of your peers to learn the latest information about endometrial cancer treatment options.
 Topics will include the current standard of care, the science behind treatment interventions, and new therapies currently being investigated in clinical trials.
-The sessions will be interactive, and general questions can be submitted in advance.
-The sessions will be hosted on Thursdays at 1 pm ET.
+The sessions will be interactive, and general questions can be submitted below.

 Community Agreements & Participation Guidelines